hsiaofongw/sbtest/README.md

 npm run build
 ```

 If all goes well, the artifact output would be in `dist/app.js` related to current directory.
 You might ship this JavaScript script file to anywhere needed, without having to ship the whole `node_modules` dependencies together.
-Only a lts-versioned Node runtime is needed to installed for running it.
+Only a lts-versioned Node runtime is needed to be installed for running it.

 Also one could use the script at [scripts/build-docker-image.sh](scripts/build-docker-image.sh) to build an OCI container image, and the entrypoint has already set to `node path/to/script.js`.